Ancestral Photos and Portrait

 Chief Abram B. Burnett's grandfather, Chief Chebaas (Brother of Chief Topinabee), was the biological uncle to Elizabeth Topinabee.

-Above: Chief Simon Pokagon, son of Chief Leopold and Elizabeth Pokagon
+Above: Chief Simon Pokagon, son of Chief Leopold Pokagon and Elizabeth Topinabee Pokagon

 Above: Rev. Isaac McCoy, Baptist Missionary

-Above: Joseph Burnett, first born biological son to Chief Abram B. Burnett, Chief of the Potawatomis.
+Above: Joseph Burnett, first born biological son to Chief Abram B. Burnett, a hereditary Chief of the Potawatomis.

 Above: Joseph Burnett, eldest son of Chief Abram B. Burnett in later years in Indian Territory, OK.
 Joseph Burnett had served on the Indian Police force, known as "The Light Horsemen".